DDN-SLAM: Real-time Dense Dynamic Neural Implicit SLAM: Experiment

+\textbf{Openloris-Scene \cite{shi2020openloris} Dataset Experimental Results. }We conducted reconstruction and tracking evaluation on the challenging Openloris-Scene \cite{shi2020openloris} dataset.
+Our method significantly outperforms existing neural implicit methods and traditional approaches.
+Benefite from accurate feature point segmentation, and there is no significant drift as in NICE-SLAM \cite{zhu2022nice} and Co-SLAM \cite{wang2023coslam}, as shown in Table 5.
+Our method is capable of tracking in highly challenging scenarios, and improving tracking completion rates.

-\textbf{ScanNet \cite{dai2017scannet} Dataset Experimental Results. }We assessed the average running speed, memory usage, mapping time, and GPU memory usage (on a 3090ti GPU) across six scenes.
+\textbf{ScanNet \cite{dai2017scannet} Dataset Experimental Results. }Our evaluation results are based on the ScanNet\cite{dai2017scannet} dataset(RGB-D), which contains large-scale scenes.
+We assessed the average running speed, memory usage, mapping time, and GPU memory usage across six scenes.
 The results indicate that our method achieves higher running speed and reduces memory consumption.
-(Please refer to the supplementary material for detailed tracking results.)

-\textbf{TUM RGB-D \cite{sturm2012evaluating} Dataset Experimental Results. }(including monocular and RGB-D ATE data and reconstruction result images) We tested the performance of monocular and RGB-D modes on this dataset.
-In three static sequences, our RGB-D mode achieved better tracking results than traditional methods, as shown in Table 4.
-It changed the disadvantage of neural implicit methods over traditional methods in this dataset.
-At the same time, our monocular mode also achieved stable tracking results, correctly recovering scale and pose.

-\textbf{Openloris-Scene \cite{shi2020openloris} Dataset Experimental Results. }We conducted reconstruction and tracking evaluation on the challenging Openloris-Scene \cite{shi2020openloris} dataset.
-Our method is significantly better than existing neural implicit methods, and there is no significant drift as in NICE-SLAM \cite{zhu2022nice} and Co-SLAM \cite{wang2023coslam}, as shown in Table 5.
-Thanks to the mature tracking system, our method is able to achieve accurate relocalization in extremely challenging scenes and improve the completion rate of tracking.
-Even under large viewpoint changes and low texture-low resolution image constraints, we still achieve high-quality reconstruction, which indicates that our 3D reconstruction results benefit from the joint encoding method and adaptive keyframe generation strategy.